sumdher/VSCode-on-Android/README.md

 # SSH-ing to a Remote Computer from Ubuntu via VSCode for Remote development.

-Out of the box, there are no major issues.
+Out of the box, there are no major issues with this.
 But there was something that needed to be fixed.
 Read on...

 **Context:** I had SSH keys setup in Ubuntu (not Termux Android).
 I had a connection to a private VPN (using [OpenVPN](https://play.google.com/store/apps/details?id=net.openvpn.openvpn&hl=en) app (on Android)).